Troy Deeney: International career

 In October 2015, Deeney revealed that he had twice rejected invitations to play for Jamaica internationally and that he harboured an ambition of playing for England.
 Deeney originally believed he was eligible to play for Northern Ireland but that possibility was quickly ruled out as neither his parents nor grandparents are from Northern Ireland.
-Having never been selected for England at a youth level, Deeney remains uncapped.
+Having never been selected for England at a youth level, Deeney remained uncapped.

 Personal life

-Deeney is divorced from his wife Stacy, with whom he had a son, Myles, and a daughter, Amelia.
+Deeney is divorced from his wife Stacy, with whom he had a son and a daughter.
 He has been in a relationship with model Alisha Hosannah since July 2018.
 He is a lifelong supporter of Birmingham City and has the club crest tattooed on his calf.

 His brother, Ellis, is a semi-professional footballer who plays as a central midfielder.
 Ellis started his career at Aston Villa, where he was captain of their academy team before being released.

 On 25 June 2012, Deeney was sentenced to ten months' imprisonment after pleading guilty to a charge of affray, having attacked a group of students outside a nightclub.
-The Guardian reported that a "30-second video clip, which was played to the court several times, clearly showed both Troy Deeney and Brennan [Deeney's friend] kicking out at the "defenceless" students, one of whom received repeated blows to the head as he lay injured".
+The Guardian reported that a "30-second video clip, which was played to the court several times, clearly showed both Troy Deeney and Brennan [Deeney's friend] kicking out at the "defenceless" students, one of whom received repeated blows to the head as he lay injured."
 He was released after serving almost three months of the sentence.
 Deeney has cited his grief surrounding his father's death from cancer in May 2012 as a reason for the behaviour leading to his arrest.

 In March 2020, Deeney was hospitalised with COVID-19 and spent five days in hospital with a high temperature and kidney and intestine issues.
 He was on a ventilator for four days and admitted that he "struggled for breath" in Watford's last match before lockdown.

 In October 2020, Deeney began working as a guest writer for The Sun, penning a fortnightly column for the paper's sports section.
-He is also a weekly guest on TalkSport's Monday morning breakfast show, appearing alongside Laura Woods and Ally McCoist.
+He is also a weekly guest on Talksport's Monday morning breakfast show, appearing alongside Laura Woods and Ally McCoist.
 In April 2021, he launched a podcast, Deeney Talks.

+Deeney took part on Celebrity Mastermind in 2023.
+He answered no questions correctly on his specialist subject, the Spider-Man films of Sam Raimi, but came third of four contestants.

+In April 2025, Deeney took part in Ballers League UK, making his debut for Ian Wright and Chloe Kelly’s Wembley Rangers AFC.
+Deeney failed to score and was shown a straight red card for a lunge onto FC RTW opponent Tareiq Holmes-Dennis with a reckless push off the ball.

+In July 2025, Deeney was named in the line-up for Celebrity SAS: Who Dares Wins.